muhallan/algorithms/data_structures/b-trees/README.md

 the tree as the node
 1. If the tree is not empty, find the leaf node to which the new key can be added.
 This is got by checking if the key of the new node is less than or larger than the keys in the root.
-When position where it belongs is found, it is either moved to the left subtree if it is smaller/equal or the right subtree if it is larger than the comparing key.
+When the position where it belongs is found, it is either moved to the left subtree if it is smaller/equal or the right subtree if it is larger than the comparing key.
 1. If that found leaf node is already full, then split that leaf node by sending